isomerpages/isomerpages-govtech/media/technews/mol-wasj-lg.md

 This feature consists of career and training support, job opportunities and much more.

 Leave your email below to be the first to access this feature when it's launched in June 2020.
-We'll also be sending you instructions on how to collect your **$5 Mr Bean voucher after submission.**

 <div style="font-family:Sans-Serif;font-size:15px;color:#000;opacity:0.9;padding-top:5px;padding-bottom:8px">If the form below is not loaded, you can also fill it in at <a href="https://form.gov.sg/5eb917530dfc410011e24e6c">here</a>.</div>

 <!-- Change the width and height values to suit you best -->
-<iframe id="iframe" src="https://form.gov.sg/5eb917530dfc410011e24e6c" style="width:100%;height:500px"></iframe>
+<iframe id="iframe" src="https://form.gov.sg/5eb917530dfc410011e24e6c" style="width:100%;height:800px"></iframe>

 <div style="font-family:Sans-Serif;font-size:12px;color:#999;opacity:0.5;padding-top:5px">Powered by <a href="https://form.gov.sg" style="color: #999">FormSG</a></div>